mhinkie/ShorDiscreteLog/README.md

 on how the different implementations can be used.

 ### QFT optimizations
-There are two versions of the algorithm, that optimize the the inverse QFT required at the end of each stage.
+There are two versions of the algorithm, that optimize the inverse QFT required at the end of each stage.

 The first one performs the inverse QFT semi-classically, by conditioning the rotations not on quantum register, but measured values in classical registers:
 ```python